To achieve maximum stealth and obtain unabated access to the system, rootkits execute in kernel mode.

 In addition, attendees are expected to have good understanding of Windows kernel internals and APIs.

-CodeMachine's Windows Internals and Windows Kernel Programming courses provide the Windows kernel knowledge required to get full value from this course.
+CodeMachine's Windows Internals and Windows Kernel Development courses provide the Windows kernel knowledge required to get full value from this course.

 Being able to use the kernel debugger effectively is critical to kernel mode rootkit analysis.